Generalized Least Squares Kernelized Tensor Factorization: Experiments

 \subsubsection{Results}

-Table~\ref{tab:Image-comTable} reports the inpainting performance in terms of PSNR and SSIM for the test images under various missing rates.
-Figure~\ref{fig:image-inpainting} shows the completed images under 90\% missing.
-As illustrated, GLSKF consistently delivers the best inpainting results—both quantitatively (with higher PSNR and SSIM) and visually—across nearly all test images.
-Compared to the purely low-rank methods LSTF and LSKF, which achieve only modest improvements, GLSKF benefits from the complementary integration of global and local components.
-In particular, LSKF shows some enhancement over LSTF at high missing rates (e.g., 95\% RM) due to the incorporation of smoothness constraints, while GLSlocal performs comparably to SPC at lower missing rates but significantly underperforms at higher missing rates because of its lack of a strong low-rank structure.
-By combining a global low-rank model with a local correlated module, GLSKF achieves superior reconstruction quality even with a small rank (\(R=10\)), validating the effectiveness of our complementary model structure.
+Tables~\ref{tab:Image-comTable-RM} and~\ref{tab:Image-comTable-SM} in Supplementary~\ref{appendix_image_results} report the inpainting performance in terms of PSNR and SSIM for the test images under various missing scenarios.
+Figures~\ref{fig:image-inpainting-RM} and~\ref{fig:image-inpainting-SM} compare the completed images under 90\% RM and SM, respectively.
+The full completion results under the three SM scenarios are given in Supplementary~\ref{appendix_image_results}, Figures~\ref{fig:image_text}-\ref{fig:image_demosaic}.
+As illustrated, GLSKF consistently delivers the best inpainting results, both quantitatively (with higher PSNR/SSIM) and visually, across nearly all test images.
+Particularly, LKTF improves over the purely low-rank LRTF at extreme missingness (e.g., 95\% RM) benefiting from the covariance-based smoothness constraints on the global factors; GLSlocal is comparable to SPC at lower missing rates but underperforms as missingness increases or under structured missingness due to the lack of an explicit global low-rank structure.
+The deep neural network baselines may fail under severe random missingness, while performing better under SM scenarios where the missing rates are relatively lower.
+Nevertheless, GLSKF still provides comparable or better results using purely the observed entries and with much faster training.
+By combining a global low-rank component with a locally correlated residual module, GLSKF achieves superior reconstruction quality in both RM and SM scenarios even with a small rank ($R=10$), validating the effectiveness of the proposed complementary global-local model structure.